headspace

 More information

 Our weekly groups promote peer connection and wellbeing for 12-25 year olds.
-After registering for these groups, they are a 'drop in', no obligations commitment.
 They meet after school hours, they are completely free, and we have yummy snacks available.

-This group meets during the school term, starting on the 2nd week of term, on Tuesday afternoons.
+This group meets during the school term, on Wednesday afternoons.
 It's a space to explore various forms of art and meet up with other art lovers.
+This group starts the second week of each school term. ** 12 - 17 YRS **

-This group meets every Thursday, including during school holidays.
+This group meets every Monday & Thursday.
 It's a place to hang out, meet new people, play games or simply just chill.
+Once your registration is submitted we will let you know which day you have been allocated. ** 12 - 17 YRS **

 headspace Esperance Youth Advisory Group (YAG)